KeigoAlexTanaka/js-react-introduction-and-props/README.md

 > Note!
 >
-> That heading tag above looks like it's straight out of HTML, but it's actually a special language called JSX, which you'll see on the next page.
+> That heading tag above looks like it's straight out of HTML, but it's actually a special language called JSX, which you'll see in the next section.
 For now, know that JSX will act like HTML when it's rendered to the screen.

 `export default Hello`